1. Home>

 Dormirse in the Imperative Negative

 The Imperative Negative is used to give orders and commands, telling someone not to do something.
-For example, "no se duerma", meaning "(to you formal) don't sleep!".
+For example, "no se duerma", meaning "(to you formal) don't fall! asleep".

 In Spanish, the Imperative Negative is known as "El Imperativo Negativo".